Germany–India relations: Cultural and educational cooperation

 Germany has supported education and cultural programmes in India.
 Germany helped establish the Indian Institute of Technology Madras after both governments signed an agreement in 1956 and increased its co-operation and supply of technology and resources over the decades to help expand the institution.

 In the late 1960s, German aircraft designer Kurt Tank, who worked for Focke-Wulf during World War II, went to work in India.
 Kurt was first employed as the Director of the Madras Institute of Technology, and later joined Hindustan Aeronautics, where he designed the Hindustan Marut fighter-bomber, the first military aircraft constructed in India.
 Kurt Tank left Hindustan Aeronautics in 1967 and by the 1970s had returned to live in Berlin.

 Both nations established the Indo-German Science and Technology Centre in New Delhi to promote joint research and development in energy, environment, coal and water technologies.

 India and Germany have signed a MoU regarding the teaching of German language in Kendriya Vidyalaya public schools in India and the reciprocal introduction of Sanskrit and modern Indian language in government schools in Germany.

 Starting from 1999, several German educational institutions have relied on satellite launch services provided by ISRO.
 DLR-Tubsat, BIRD, Rubin-8, Compass-1, Rubin-9A, Rubin-9B, BeeSat, UWE-2 & AISAT were all successfully launched using the Polar Satellite Launch Vehicle.

+As of 2025/26 just under 70,000 Indian students are in German universities making Indians the largest group of international students in Germany.
+In 2024, 60% of Indian students in Germany took up engineering including biology related fields, followed by social sciences, economics and management at 21%, and mathematics and natural sciences at 18%.
+Reasons for chosing Germany, as compared to other countries traditionally chosen by Indian students, includes high-quality affordable eduction and clearer post-education job opportunities.

 Trade and investment

-Stiff competition between foreign manufactured goods within the Indian market has seen machine-tools, automotive parts and medical supplies from German Mittelstand ceding ground to high-technology imports manufactured by companies located in ASEAN & BRICS countries.
+Stiff competition between foreign manufactured goods within the Indian market has seen machine-tools, automotive parts and medical supplies from German Mittelstand ceding ground to high-technology imports manufactured by companies located in ASEAN and BRICS countries.

 For the 2012-2013 (April–July) period, India's top 10 trading partners according to data published by the Indian Ministry of Commerce: